nus-cs2030s/2324-s2/docs/30-functions.md

 Then everywhere in our code where we use `t`, we should be able to replace it with `a.get(0)`, and the behavior of the code should still be the same.
 This behavior is only guaranteed if `a.get(0)` has no side effects (such as modifying a field or print something to the standard output).

-To be able to reason about our code using the mathematical reasoning techniques we are familiar with, it is important to write our code as if we are writing mathematical functions -- our methods should be free of side effects and our code should be referentially transparent.
+To be able to reason about our code using the mathematical reasoning techniques we are familiar with, it is important to write our code as if we are writing mathematical functions &mdash; our methods should be free of side effects and our code should be referentially transparent.
 Our program is then just a sequence of functions, chained and composed together.
 To achieve this, functions need to be a _first class citizen_ in our program, so that we can assign functions to a variable, pass it as parameters, return a function from another function, etc, just like any other variable.

 ## Pure Functions

 Ideally, methods in our programs should behave the same as functions in mathematics.
 Given an input, the function computes and returns an output.
-A _pure_ function does nothing else -- it does not print to the screen, write to files, throw exceptions, change other variables, modify the values of the arguments, etc.  That is, a pure function does not cause any _side effect_.
+A _pure_ function does nothing else &mdash; it does not print to the screen, write to files, throw exceptions, change other variables, modify the values of the arguments, etc.  That is, a pure function does not cause any _side effect_.

 Here are two examples of pure functions: